-Employee engagement is a workplace approach resulting in the right conditions for all members of an organisation to give of their best each day, committed to their organisation’s goals and values, motivated to contribute to organisational success, with an enhanced sense of their own well-being.
+Employee engagement is a workplace approach resulting in the right conditions for all members of an organisation to give their best each day, committed to their organisation’s goals and values, motivated to contribute to organisational success, with an enhanced sense of their own well-being.

 If an employee is disengaged, then this leads to poor work ethic and overall attitude towards each task undertaken.
 Employee engagement starts at the beginning of the recruitment process, sourcing the right candidate who is passionate about the cause and their work.
 If this is lacking from the start, then it will be increasingly difficult to boost this later down the line.